priyanshurohilla/vms/docs/Installation_Guide.md

 We can now manipulate the database by running the appropriate sql commands under this postgres client.

+NOTE: When viewing the list of tables in vms database. if \dt will give the ouput of `Did not find any relations.` then `\dt[S+]` will give the desired list of tables.

 Make sure to exit the postgres client before proceeding to the next steps:

     \q